getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 infrastructure.scheduler = "kubernetes"
 ```

-This section *must* be specified otherwise Nelson will fault at startup and complain that there are no scheudlers specified.
+This section *must* be specified otherwise Nelson will fault at startup and complain that there are no schedulers specified.

 #### datacenters.*.infrastructure.routing